Skip to content

 Evening

-The cocktail masterclass starts at 8.30pm on Friday and Saturday evenings, which gives you plenty of time for an early dinner first.
-Tharavadu is a Michelin recommended and multi-award winning Keralan restaurant just a five minute walk from Liquor Studio serving traditional dishes from family recipes, using fresh, natural ingredients.
-And what’s more the chefs at Tharavadu cook for the Indian cricket team when they play at Headingley!
+For dinner, Tharavadu is a Michelin recommended and multi-award winning Keralan restaurant serving traditional dishes from family recipes, using fresh, natural ingredients.
+And what’s more, the chefs at Tharavadu cook for the Indian cricket team when they play at Headingley!

 If all of this has got you wanting to visit Leeds for longer, take a look at our 72 hour itinerary, which will also take you out into the Yorkshire Dales to give you a true appreciation of the surrounding areas.
 If you’re tight for time, you’ll also find ideas for a shorter stay in our 24 hour itinerary.